maxffarrell/mysite/content/resume/_index.md

 ## About Me

-Recent graduate with an ability to collaborate effectively with both technical and non-technical stakeholders.
-My primary goal is to address complex challenges with scalable solutions that merge the worlds of engineering and business.
+Sales Engineer with an ability to collaborate effectively with both technical and non-technical stakeholders.
+Addressing complex challenges with scalable solutions that merge the worlds of engineering and business.

 **Location:** Austin, TX

 ## Experience

-**Eagle Eye Networks** • Channel Sales Engineer (Mar 2025 – Present)
+**Eagle Eye Networks** • Regional Sales Engineer (May 2025 – Present)

+- Developing deep technical knowledge of products to drive revenue growth
+- Collaborating with Product team to prioritize feature requests
+- Designing systems to meet site requirements
+- Responding to RFPs and RFIs
+- Training and supporting channel partners & end users
+- Collaborating with API partners
+- Maintaining and installing internal and demo environments
-- Creating Networks eLearning course
+- Created Networks eLearning course

+**Eagle Eye Networks** • Channel Sales Engineer (Mar 2025 – Apr 2025)

 **Breezy Point Cooperative** • IT Intern (Summer & Winter 2024)

+- Coordinated commercial lease administration using Yardi Voyager
 - Converted physical paperwork to database entries using Excel + add-ins
 - Supervised data entry team of three
 - Validated data using QA environment
 - Troubleshooted with vendors & providing technical support
 - Presented tallies and statistics to Head of Accounting for monthly close
-- Coordinated commercial lease administration using Yardi Voyager
 - Developing SvelteKit app for future consideration

 **Rockfish Custom Builders** • Construction (Spring 2024)